RajK19/Big-Data-Management-and-Computing/README.md

 # Big-Data-Management-and-Computing

-This project is live and is being done under our professsor **Dr. Amit Bhardwaj**
+This project is live and is being done under our guidance of our professsor **Dr. Amit Bhardwaj**

 **Submitted by-**
 Team members: